 Outdoor Activities in Moorea

-If you want to see a waterfall, the trek to Afareaitu Waterfalls can be worth the adventure.
-Drive down the unmarked dirt road located between the Ah Sing Market and protestant church in Afareaitu until you can't go anymore.
-This is where you'll get out and hike for about 30 minutes uphill through jungle, mud, volcanic rock and sometimes even knee-deep water until you reach the secluded falls.
-Bring your bathing suit as the natural rock pool below is perfect for a swim.
+The trek to Afareaitu Waterfalls is also worth the adventure.
+Drive down the unmarked dirt road located between the Ah Sing Market and protestant church in Afareaitu until you can't go anymore before getting out and hiking uphill through the jungle and volcanic rock for about 30 minutes to the secluded falls.

 Explore Moorea by 4WD on a morning tour that features the island's natural beauty.
 Take in the dramatic landscape from Magical Mountain and Belvedere Lookout, ...
 Read more

 Duration: 3 hours (approx.)